IrascibleBasil/pharis-mod-list/modlist.md

 - **Aura 3.0 - Replacer**
 	- [x] All Modules

-For OpenMW be sure top only get the replacer file as the main file uses MWSE.
+For OpenMW be sure to only get the replacer file as the main file uses MWSE.

 ### [Character Sound Overhaul](https://www.nexusmods.com/morrowind/mods/49654) **[*Original Engine Only*]**
 CSO is a dynamic, customizable sound overhaul of the movement, combat, and item sounds of Morrowind.